yoinergomez/ngcolombia-workshop/05-update.md

 </div>
 ```

-We're going to use the `editShow()` function to send the `TVShow`object to the main component, for that we first need to send the proper parameters to the funcion:
+We're going to use the `editShow()` function to send the `TVShow`object to the main component, for that we first need to send the proper parameters to the function:

 ```html
 <div class="show-actions">